 Signs and Symptoms of Addiction to Overwatch

-Individuals and parents of children playing Overwatch are encouraged to look for signs and symptoms of video game addiction.
+Individuals and parents of children playing Overwatch are encouraged to look for signs and symptoms of video game addiction and associated disorders.
 These symptoms may be challenging to detect initially, but they can get worse over time.
 If signs of addiction are present, it is strongly recommended to seek the guidance of a healthcare professional and to consult with an attorney as soon as possible.

 Signs and symptoms of Overwatch addiction: